jahangir2002/Pok-Team_Builder/README.md

 1. Start the development server:

     ```bash
-    npm run dev # or yarn dev or pnpm dev
+    npm run dev
     ```

-    This will start the Vite development server, and you can access the application in your browser at `http://localhost:5173` (or the port Vite assigns).
+2. Open your browser and navigate to `http://localhost:5173` (or the port specified by Vite).

 ## 💻 Usage

-1.  **Search for Pokémon:** Use the search bar in the navigation bar to find specific Pokémon.
+1.  **Browse Pokémon:** Use the main page to view a list of Pokémon.
-2.  **Toggle Theme:** Use the theme toggle button in the navigation bar to switch between light and dark themes.
+2.  **Search:** Use the search bar in the Navbar to find specific Pokémon.
-3.  **Manage Favorites:** Click the heart icon on a Pokémon card to add or remove it from your favorites.
+3.  **Add to Favorites:** Click the heart icon on a Pokémon card to add it to your favorites.
-4.  **Explore Pokemon:** Scroll through the list of Pokemon, which are loaded in batches using pagination.
-5.  **Spotlight Card:** Hover over a card to see the spotlight effect.
+4.  **Build Your Team:** Click the plus icon on a Pokémon card to add it to your team (maximum 6).
+5.  **View Favorites:** Navigate to the "My Favorites" page to see your favorite Pokémon.
+6.  **View Team:** Navigate to the "My Team" page to see your current team.
+7.  **Switch Theme:** Use the theme toggle in the Navbar to switch between light and dark themes.

 ## 📂 Project Structure

 ```
-pok-team-builder/
-├── .eslintrc.cjs
-├── .gitignore
-├── index.html
-├── package.json
-├── postcss.config.js
+poketeam-builder/
 ├── src/
-│   ├── App.jsx
-│   ├── Pokemon.jsx
-│   ├── PokemonCards.jsx
-│   ├── assets/
-│   │   └── react.svg
 │   ├── components/
+│   │   ├── FutureGoals.jsx
 │   │   ├── DarkBackground.jsx
 │   │   ├── LightBackground.jsx
 │   │   ├── Navbar.jsx
-│   │   ├── RotatingText.jsx
+│   │   ├── RotatingTitle.jsx
-│   │   └── SpotlightCard.jsx
+│   │   ├── SpotlightCard.jsx
+│   ├── lib/
+│   │   ├── utils.js
+│   ├── About.jsx
+│   ├── App.jsx
+│   ├── Footer.jsx
+│   ├── MyFavorites.jsx
+│   ├── MyTeam.jsx
+│   ├── Pokemon.jsx
+│   ├── PokemonCards.jsx
+│   ├── main.jsx
 │   ├── index.css
+├── vite.config.js
-│   ├── main.jsx
+├── package.json
-│   └── vite-env.d.ts
-├── tailwind.config.js
+├── README.md
-└── vite.config.js
 ```

+## 🔮 Future Scope

+PokéTeam Builder is designed with scalability and long-term vision in mind.
+Here are some exciting features planned for future development:

+### 🔐 1.
+Authentication System

+- Implement user Login & Signup functionality.
+- Use JWT (JSON Web Tokens) for secure authentication.
+- Store user data in MongoDB instead of localStorage.
+- Enable personalized experiences — each user can manage their own favorites and teams.

+### 🗄️ 2.
+Database Integration

+- Migrate from localStorage to a persistent backend using MongoDB + Mongoose.
+- Define collections for:
+  - `users` (profile, email, password)
+  - `pokemons` (data fetched from PokéAPI)
+  - `teams` (custom team creation per user)
+  - `favorites` (liked Pokémon list)

+### ⚔️ 3.
+Real-Time Pokémon Battle System

+- Introduce a live battle mode where two users can compete in real-time.
+- Use Socket.IO (WebSocket) for real-time communication.
+- Design a battle arena UI showing both players’ Pokémon, HP, and status.
+- Implement battle logic based on stats like HP, Speed, Weight, and Type Advantages.

+### 🌐 4.
+Global Community Features

+- Add a chat or friend system for trainers to connect.
+- Display a global leaderboard based on battle wins.
+- Show recent battles or activity feed for community engagement.

+### 🎨 5.
+Enhanced UI & UX

+- Build a fully responsive, Pokémon-themed interface.
+- Add immersive animations using GSAP or Framer Motion.
+- Introduce PokéCenter/Gym-inspired dark/light themes.
+- Optimize for mobile-first experience with smooth touch interactions.

 ## 📸 Screenshots

-(Add screenshots of your application here to showcase its features and UI)
+(Screenshots will be added here)

 ## 🤝 Contributing